marisacasillas/chatterlab/content/courses/HLI2023/Casillas-HLI-Spring2023-Syllabus.md

 ### Mini papers (45% of grade)

 Over the course of the quarter, students will submit three mini papers (up to 15% each; 2500 words max).
 Mini papers typically engage with real data of some kind.
 Papers will be evaluated based on their (a) thoroughness and attention to detail with respect to the data/prompt, and (b) quality of discussion relating the data to course materials.
+We strongly discourage students from centering their responses on personal anecdotes or pure critique.
+Responses should instead make specific, clear connections to relevant course concepts, and critical commentary should be accompanied by integrative and/or constructive framing.

-Personal anecdotes, broad questions, and critiques not accompanied by constructive commentary will **not** count as sufficient discussion topics.
-Note: There are four opportunities to submit mini papers—students can choose which three they would like to submit (students may not submit a fourth paper for extra credit or for a 'redo' of a previous paper).
+Note: There are four opportunities to submit mini papers—students can choose which three they would like to submit (students may NOT submit a fourth paper for extra credit or for a 'redo' of a previous paper).

 ### Participation (10% of grade)